 We meet King Dorephan in Breath of the Wild, along with his grumpy sidekick Muzu who has it out for Link.
 He’s back again as leader of the Zora – for a while, at least.
 In Tears of the Kingdom, he steps down as king and passes the mantle to Sidon.

 Prince – or should we say, King Sidon of the Zora returns to Tears of the Kingdom to assist Link and look after the Zora people using his powers over water.
-He’s for sure a fan favourite, and new mechanics in Tears of the Kingdom let us have a summon of him running around with us.
+He’s for sure a fan favorite, and new mechanics in Tears of the Kingdom let us have a summon of him running around with us.

 Sidon’s fiance.
 Sorry, everyone, he’s taken – and not by Link.
 Yona is a bright green Zora hailing from a different domain.
 She’s known Sidon since they were young and now stands by his side as Queen of the Zora.
 She’s a very helpful individual and a lovely person – but we’re still salty about it.